Meet the Chief and Command Staff

 Mike Bisagno

-Mike Bisagno is the Division Chief – Fire Marshal for the Boise Fire Department with 19 years of experience in the fire service.
+Mike Bisagno is the Division Chief – Fire Marshal for the Boise Fire Department, serving the department since 2004.
 He manages the Fire Prevention Division for the Boise Fire Department.
-The Fire Prevention Division is responsible for fire plans reviews, construction/operational permit inspections, fire and life safety inspections, and fire investigations within the City of Boise and the NACFR and Whitney fire districts.
+The Fire Prevention Division is responsible for fire plan reviews, construction/operational permit inspections, fire and life safety inspections, and fire investigations within the City of Boise and the NACFR and Whitney fire districts.

 Rachel Holford Headshot